Military history: Ancient warfare

-Alexander the Great invaded Northwestern India and defeated King Porus in the Battle of the Hydaspes River.
-The same region was soon re conquered by Chandragupta Maurya after defeating the Macedonians and Seleucids.
-He also went on to conquer the Nanda Empire and unify Northern India.
-Most of Southern Asia was unified under his grandson Ashoka the Great after the Kalinga War, though the empire collapsed not long after his reign.
+Alexander the Great invaded northwestern India and defeated King Porus in the Battle of the Hydaspes River.
+The same region was soon reconquered by Chandragupta Maurya after defeating the Macedonians and Seleucids.
+He also went on to conquer the Nanda Empire and unify northern India.
+Most of South Asia was unified under his grandson Ashoka the Great after the Kalinga War, though the empire collapsed not long after his reign.

 In China, the Shang dynasty and Zhou dynasty had risen and collapsed.
-This led to a Warring States period, in which several states continued to fight with each other over territory.
+This led to the Warring States period, in which several states continued to fight over territory.
 Philosopher-strategists such as Confucius and Sun Tzu wrote various manuscripts on ancient warfare (as well as international diplomacy).

-The Warring States era philosopher Mozi (Micius) and his Mohist followers invented various siege weapons and siegecraft, including the Cloud Ladder (a four-wheeled, extendable ramp) to scale fortified walls during a siege of an enemy city.
+The Warring States-era philosopher Mozi (Micius) and his Mohist followers invented various siege weapons and siegecraft, including the Cloud Ladder (a four-wheeled, extendable ramp) for scaling fortified walls during sieges of enemy cities.
 The warring states were first unified by Qin Shi Huang after a series of military conquests, creating the first empire in China.

-His empire was succeeded by the Han dynasty, which expanded into Central Asia, Northern China/Manchuria, Southern China, and present day Korea and Vietnam.
+His empire was succeeded by the Han dynasty, which expanded into Central Asia, Northern China/Manchuria, Southern China, and present-day Korea and Vietnam.
 The Han came into conflict with settled people such as the Wiman Joseon, and proto-Vietnamese Nanyue.
 They also came into conflict with the Xiongnu (Huns), Yuezhi, and other steppe civilizations.